AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-08-0.md

 Adobe has identified the following known issues for the 2026.08.0 release:

-## Editor 2.0
+## Authoring

 - Closing a DITAVAL file that has been moved to a different location results in an `ERROR IN FETCHING VERSION DETAILS` error message.
 (GUIDES-51420)

+## Editor 2.0

 - Conflict API fails and leads to an application error when the repository folder path ends with a forward slash.
 (GUIDES-51006)
-- Alphanumeric terms added to the dictionary are still flagged by the spell checker instead of being ignored.
+- Alphanumeric terms added to the dictionary are still flagged by the AEM spell checker instead of being ignored.
 (GUIDES-48587)
 - Selecting a processing instruction element in the Outline view highlights the entire parent tag instead of the selected element.
 (GUIDES-48318)
 - The map preview in the Editor takes a long time to load, and the preview screen sometimes remains blank.
 (GUIDES-46500)
 - Editing a keyword within a `keyref` in the source view breaks the keyword when the view is switched to any other view.
 (GUIDES-49998)